anuket-project/anuket-specifications/doc/ref_cert/RC1/index.rst

 Reference Conformance for RA1 based Implementations (RC1)
 =========================================================

-This is the OpenStack based reference conformance (RC1)
+This is the reference conformance (RC1) specification for RA1-based implementations.

 .. toctree::
    :glob: